-This measurement is worth 5 points, if answered correctly.
-There will be no partial credit for "close" answers.
+This measurement is worth 5 points.
+No partial credit for "close" answers.

 6. Contestants will determine the bearing (line of travel) between two points identified on the contest map using a mirror-sighting type azimuth compass provided by contest management personnel at the site.
 To train for this part of the contest, contestants should study the official training reference material on the Invitational's web site.
 The web address for this part of the contest event is: